Tuesday, January 20, 2026

 Hunter’s Plaids - 28 x 40

-I love this old pattern.by Country Threads.
+I love this old pattern.
 And of course, you know how I feel about plaids!!
 I finally got the umph to make it.
 Patti made one too!

 Row Robin with Friends - 46 x 54

-We entered them in as a group at Azalea Quilt Show.
-I entered it in County Fair -Judges' comments: Colorful.
+Entered in County Fair - comments: Colorful.
 Border Size is inconsistent.
 Inspiring!!

 Turquoise Baby Quilt - 32 x 43

 Josh and Kelsey have a new baby!
-A welcome to baby boy Declan.
+A welcome to Declan baby boy.
 Everyone is doing fine.
-I If you remember, Kelsey has strong thoughts about quilts, she wanted a baby blanket that didn’t look ‘babyish’.
+Kelsey wanted a baby blanket that didn’t look ‘babyish’.
 Check!
 I also sent 2 receiving blankets with ‘farm’ theme!
-And since she'd told people that she wanted 'farm', she was buried in them - each one farm-ier than the next!!

 Singing In the Rain - 21 x 25

 I love the April Challenge at guild every year.
-This challenge was ‘movie poster’.
-My entry was an adapted paper piecing pattern.
+Challenge was ‘movie poster’.
+It’s an adapted paper piecing pattern.
 Singing in the Rain was always a cheerful movie.
 But Oregon’s winter season this year made it hard to smile at rain every %#@&!?!
 Day!!

-This was a 'double dip' piece - the ModSquad challenge was “butterflies/dragon flies”.
+This was a double duty piece - the ModSquad challenge was “butterflies/dragon flies”.
 Look closely at the raincoat fabric!!

 Panel Baby Quilt - 40 x 46